Properzi/Properzi.github.io/content/event/Keele23/index.md

 abstract: 'Inspired by a work of Bertram, Herzog, and Mann, we introduce a graph associated with the $\lambda$-classes of a given finite skew brace.
-Given a finite skew brace A, its graph of non-trivial $\lambda$-classes has as vertices the non-trivial λorbits of A and two vertices are adjacent if their sizes are not coprime.
+Given a finite skew brace A, its graph of non-trivial $\lambda$-classes has as vertices the non-trivial $\lampda$-orbits of A and two vertices are adjacent if their sizes are not coprime.
 This graph has similar properties to the one defined for groups by Bertram, Herzog, and Mann: it has at most two connected components, some bounds on the diameter and there is only one skew brace whose graph consists of